 One of my top goals for the first leg of our truck camping journey was to get scuba certified so I could volunteer with the Coral Restoration Foundation in Key Largo.
 We had campgrounds lined up for our first week and a half in the Keys, but planned (hoped) to figure out how to stay longer (for cheaper) once we were there.
 As of writing this, we’ve been in the Keys for over 3 weeks, and have stayed at a number of places – from campgrounds, to parking lots.
-Although it’s tremendously more difficult to camp for free here than it is out west, it’s possible if you’re staying in a vehicle, van, or truck camper.
+Although it’s tremendously more difficult to camp for free here than it is out west, it may be possible if you’re staying in a vehicle, van, truck camper, or tent.
+However, you should note that boondocking or camping in parking lots isn’t allowed, so you shouldn’t head to the Keys and expect to find places to sleep for free or cheap.
+If you happen to (like we did), it’s because you either got lucky or knew someone with inside info.
 Read on for my tips on how to camp for free or cheap in the Florida Keys.

 TLDR; Find ‘free parking’ lots that don’t close after a certain time, and side roads with pull-offs.
 Be stealth.